blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 As presented in Figure 2, a notable contribution of our article is the structured parsing of the data in the `/beacon/block/` end node API into tables of a relational database.
 The database schema also provides the [data types for MySQL](https://www.javatpoint.com/sql-data-types#:~:text=SQL%20Data%20Types%201%20String%20Data%20types%202,Data%20types%203%20Date%20and%20time%20Data%20types), the key attributes of each table, and the foreign keys that relate the tables to each other.
-For the sake of simplicity, all bigint data types of Ethereum 2.0 have been represented as INT(255) and all hash strings -while many of them require much less memory- have been represented as TINYTEXT.
+For the sake of simplicity, all bigint data types of Ethereum 2.0 have been represented as `INT(255)` and all hash strings -while many of them require much less memory- have been represented as `TINYTEXT`.

 [The Database Markup Language (DBML)](https://www.dbml.org/docs/) is used to describe the schema and each of its tables.
 The [dbdiagram.io](http://dbdiagram.io) service by [holistics.io](http://holistics.io) conveniently converts the schema code written in DBML into an interactive data schema, as in Figure 2 in this article.